 Therefore, in this paper, we investigate how to build an open-domain Chinese dialogue system based on large-scale pre-training.
-We give a detailed analysis of the pre-training corpus and conduct extensive experiments of model design, pre-training methods, and decoding strategies.
-First, we comprehensively analyze the quality of the largest Chinese dialogue dataset WDC-Dialogue~\cite{eva}.
-We find that the dataset suffers from severe problems of context-response relevance, language fluency, and domain diversity despite its large scale.
+We provide a detailed analysis of the pre-training corpus and conduct extensive experiments on model design, pre-training methods, and decoding strategies.
+First, we comprehensively analyze the quality of the largest Chinese open-domain dialogue corpus WDC-Dialogue~\cite{eva}.
+We find that the corpus suffers from severe problems of context-response relevance, language fluency, and domain diversity despite its large scale.
 Second, we explore several variants of model architectures, pre-training approaches, and decoding strategies.
 We empirically find that these factors do have a non-trivial impact on the pre-trained model.

-Putting all these together, we first design a pipeline for data cleansing and construct a 60GB high-quality dialogue dataset for large-scale pre-training.
-Then, based on this dataset, we build EVA2.0, an open-domain dialogue model with 2.8B parameters, and two variants with 300M and 700M parameters.
+Putting all these together, we first design a pipeline for data cleansing and construct a 60GB high-quality open-domain dialogue dataset for large-scale pre-training.
+Then, based on this dataset, we build EVA2.0, an open-domain dialogue model with 2.8B parameters and two variants with 300M and 970M parameters.
 In both automatic and human evaluations, the 2.8B EVA2.0 model significantly outperforms other open-source generative dialogue models.
-We notice that even the 300M variant performs on par with the EVA1.0 model in the automatic evaluation, while requiring only 11\% parameters.
-We also provide case studies to analyze the conversational ability of EVA2.0 from different aspects to shed light for future research on the large-scale pre-trained open-domain Chinese dialogue systems.
-Our work provides foundation models for the research of Chinese dialogue modeling, which we believe will significantly benefit the dialogue research community.
+We notice that even the 300M variant performs on par with the 2.8B EVA1.0 model~\cite{eva} in the automatic evaluation while requiring only 11\% parameters.
+We also provide case studies to analyze the conversational ability of EVA2.0 from different aspects to shed light on future research directions of the large-scale pre-trained open-domain Chinese dialogue systems.
+Our work provides foundation models for the research on Chinese dialogue modeling, which we believe will significantly benefit the dialogue research community.